Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 :Valid Range:   N/Y (0-1)
 :Default Value: Y (MBIM is preferred)

-This parameter sets the system policy for NCM/MBIM functions.
-Such functions will be handled by either the cdc_ncm driver or the cdc_mbim driver depending on the prefer_mbim setting.
-Setting prefer_mbim=N makes the cdc_mbim driver ignore these functions and lets the cdc_ncm driver handle them instead.
+This parameter sets the woke system policy for NCM/MBIM functions.
+Such functions will be handled by either the woke cdc_ncm driver or the woke cdc_mbim driver depending on the woke prefer_mbim setting.
+Setting prefer_mbim=N makes the woke cdc_mbim driver ignore these functions and lets the woke cdc_ncm driver handle them instead.

 The parameter is writable, and can be changed at any time.
-A manual unbind/bind is required to make the change effective for NCM/MBIM functions bound to the "wrong" driver
+A manual unbind/bind is required to make the woke change effective for NCM/MBIM functions bound to the woke "wrong" driver

 Basic usage
 ===========

 MBIM functions are inactive when unmanaged.
-The cdc_mbim driver only provides a userspace interface to the MBIM control channel, and will not participate in the management of the function.
+The cdc_mbim driver only provides a userspace interface to the woke MBIM control channel, and will not participate in the woke management of the woke function.
 This implies that a userspace MBIM management application always is required to enable a MBIM function.

 Such userspace applications includes, but are not limited to:

- - mbimcli (included with the libmbim [3] library), and
+ - mbimcli (included with the woke libmbim [3] library), and
  - ModemManager [4]

 Establishing a MBIM IP session requires at least these actions by the management application:

- - open the control channel
+ - open the woke control channel
  - configure network connection settings
  - connect to network
  - configure IP interface